Check your email the morning of Weds., April 21, to schedule an appointment for Friday's on-campus vaccine clinic.

 There are no available off-campus positions at this time.

 Please see the Lebanon Valley College employer page in Handshake for a comprehensive list of all departments that are hiring student employee positions.

-All students at Lebanon Valley College are eligible to work on campus, however, employers are encouraged to hire students with Federal Work Study awards.
+All students at Lebanon Valley College are eligible to work on campus, however, employers are encouraged to hire students with Federal Work-Study awards.

 Dress codes are dependent on the work required and are determined by the supervisor.
 Students should always use good hygiene and maintain a well-groomed appearance.

-Student workers may have access to sensitive material.
+Student employees may have access to sensitive material.
 It is imperative that confidentiality and discretion are maintained at all times.
 Any breach of confidentiality may be cause for immediate dismissal from employment.
 You should not:

 The wages for student employment positions range from $7.25 per hour to $8.25 per hour depending on the type of job and the level of responsibility.
 See the wage scale for examples.

 Students work, on average, 8-10 hours per week.
 Academics are the priority, therefore students schedules are made according to their class schedule.

 Employers are encouraged to hire students with Federal Work Study awards.
 However non-FWS students are not restricted from working.
 The Student Employment Coordinator's first priority is to work with FWS students and then non-FWS students.